-Anal gland problems, such as anal gland abscess and impacted anal glands, are common in all dogs, but especially among small breeds.
+Problems with dog anal glands, such as anal gland abscess and impacted anal glands, are rather common, especially among small dog breeds.
 Good news - homeopathic remedies and herbs can help soothe canine anal glands.
 Also this page shows you how to manually express your dog'a anal glands.

 Dog anal glands ... not a savory topic, but anal gland problems are rather common and, as dog parents, we should know how to deal with them.